nocomplexity/codeaudit/README.md

 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/10970/badge)](https://www.bestpractices.dev/projects/10970)
 [![PyPI Downloads](https://static.pepy.tech/badge/codeaudit)](https://pepy.tech/projects/codeaudit)

-Python Codeaudit - A modern Python source code analyzer based on distrust.
+Python Code Audit - A modern Python source code analyzer based on distrust.

-Codeaudit is a tool to find security issues in Python code.
+Python Code Audit is a tool to find **security issues** in Python code.
 This static application security testing (SAST) tool has **great** features to simplify the necessary security tasks and make it fun and easy.

 This tool is created for:
-* Anyone who want or must check security risks with Python programs.
+* Users of Python programs who want to known the security risks of the used Python code.
-* Anyone who loves to create functionality using Python.
-So not only professional programs , but also occasional Python programmers or programmers who are used to working with other languages.
+* Anyone who loves to create Python programs and want to deliver Python code without vulnerabilities.
+So this tool is not only professional programs, but also occasional Python programmers.
+Creating secure software is very difficult.
+This program with the extensive documentation is your friendly security colleague!
-* Anyone who wants an easy way to get insight in possible security risks Python programs.
+* Anyone who wants a simple way to get fast insight in possible security risks with Python packages or Python files.

-> [!WARNING]
-> Python Codeaudit is currently in *beta status*.
-Consider [contributing](CONTRIBUTING.md) to make Codeaudit the coolest open source Python SAST tool.
-Codeaudit is currently in a thorough testing phase.
-Use Python Codeaudit now and contribute to make it better!

 ## Features

-Python Codeaudit has the following features:
+Python Code Audit has the following features:

 * **Vulnerability Detection**: Identifies security vulnerabilities in Python files, essential for package security research.